ncase/covid-19/words.md

 // sim

-Previously, we only had *one* hospital-breaking spike with no interventions.
+Previously, with no interventions, we only had *one* hospital-breaking spike.
 Now, we have several, *and* the simulation comes to a rest with % of (i) infected *permanently above* hospital capacity.

 (If you replay the simulation above with immunity lasting 3 years, that wouldn't be so bad!
 The % of (i) would rest comfortably *below* capacity.
 There'd still be spikes, but you can deal with them using the same interventions listed in last section)